 3. Control and optimization.

 Control and optimization research comprises laminar flow control, active control of unstable boundary-layer flow, airfoil shape optimization (to reduce drag), and optimization of inlet-liner impedance factor (to reduce radiated engine noise).
 It also includes optimal control, stochastic parameter estimation, and uncertain data assimilation.

 This research pertains to atomic propellant feed systems (which will propel the far future generation of spacecrafts) that require the production, storage, and transport of solid hydrogen particles in cryogenic fluids.
 The basic research deals with the generation of hydrogen droplets of optimal size and shape, and the physics of their solidification in cryogenic helium.
 It also involves studying the two-phase flow of liquid helium containing solid hydrogen particles.

 5. Nano fluids and materials.

 Nano fluid and materials research focuses on developing theory and computation to complement experiments in the area of laser-assisted steam cleaning of, for example, semiconductor devices; it further includes simulation of carbon nanotube reinforced polymers with a view to unravel the basic mechanisms underlying reorientation of carbon nanotubes and reorganization of polymer chains under high intensity magnetic field.

 Networks research relates to quantifying survivability/reliability inherent in a given network topology, developing new topologies of enhanced survivability to multiple faults, and creating structural analysis tools for detecting and isolating faults.
 Current applications focus on the integrated power system in an all-electric ship and communication systems.

-7. Uncertainty quantification.
+7. Uncertainty and sensitivity analyses.